 Road and traffic conditions can easily cause excessive brake stroke in a short period of time depending upon travel circumstances, Roth added.
 “A brake that has excessive stroke can reduce a vehicle’s stopping power to half or less of designed efficiency, causing extreme danger,” he said.

-Keith McComsey, Bendix Spicer Foundation brake director of marketing and customer solutions, said if a technician feels the need to adjust an automatic slack adjuster, it is because there is some other issue within the drum brake system that should be investigated.
+Keith McComsey, Bendix Commercial Vehicle Systems director of marketing and customer solutions, said if a technician feels the need to adjust an automatic slack adjuster, it is because there is some other issue within the drum brake system that should be investigated.

 “Automatic slack adjusters should not be manually adjusted in an effort to correct excessive pushrod stroke,” he adds, “because this condition indicates that a problem exists with the automatic adjuster, with the installation of the adjuster, or with related foundation brake components, which manual adjustment will not fix.”